Friday, November 18, 2011

 Game Design: 6-10

-Mark Rosewater, head designer for Magic: the Gathering, has up the 2nd part of his intro to game design article, so it must be time for my 2nd part of my commentary thinking about educational games.
+Mark Rosewater, head designer for Magic: the Gathering, has up the his intro to game design article, so it must be time for my 2nd part of my commentary thinking about educational games.

 The first five principles were: